buildpacks/rfcs/text/0000-graceful-stack-upgrades.md

 already have the appropriate logic in place to determine when a layer is safe to re-use.
 We could introduce a new `buildpack.force-restore` field in buildpack.toml that when `true` would cause the lifecycle ignore a stack ID change for that buildpack.
 If a buildpack is on an older api that doesn't support this field, the lifecycle will do the safe thing and skip layer restoration.
-This would entail adding a `-buildpacks` flag to the restorer (so that it can read each buildpack's descriptor).
+This may entail adding a `-buildpacks` flag to the restorer (so that it can read each buildpack's descriptor).

 # Migration